LimHyungTae/mcl_2d_lidar_ros/README.md

 These codes are implemented only using OpenCV library!
 So It might be helpful for newbies to understand overall MCL procedures

-Originally, it is RE510 materials implemented by Seungwon Song as a TA.
+Originally, it is RE510 materials at KAIST implemented by Seungwon Song as a TA.

 Original author: Seungwon Song (sswan55@kaist.ac.kr) <br>
 Reviser : Hyungtae Lim (shapelim@kaist.ac.kr)